MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 **Considerations**
 - Microsoft validates signals from builds released prior to broad deployment referred to as "Throttling".
 This throttling means not all clients will receive the update at the same time, but in a staggered manner.
-- By default updates are not enforced.
+- By default, updates are not enforced.
 This can be mitigated by leveraging the **Update deadline** group policy setting for Office.
 - Features like rollback and skipping releases through the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/Settings/Services/:/Settings/L1/SoftwareDownload) only applies to unmanaged Microsoft 365 Apps installations.
 - Use [Security Update Status](https://config.office.com/officeSettings/currency) in the [Microsoft 365 Apps admin center](https://learn.microsoft.com/deployoffice/admincenter/overview) to monitor update adoption rate and compliance.